 You can book a wave season cruise anytime during the first quarter of the year (or even earlier, depending on the cruise line’s sale terms), but you don’t need to sail during that same timeframe.
 The sailings that are on special span mainstream, luxury, expedition and river cruise companies alike.
 You can usually book any itinerary that takes place during the upcoming year—and sometimes even into the following year.
 That means you can book the perfect cruise vacation for spring, summer and beyond.
 Of course, it’s totally possible to find a great deal on a last-minute sailing, too, so it’s not too late to consider a cruise for winter or spring break.

 How to make the most of wave season

 So, how do you “ride the wave” and get the best bang for your buck?
 First, research different cruise and travel sites to become familiar with the non-sale price of the cruise that you’re interested in.
 That way, you’ll know how significant the proposed savings truly are.
-You should also be actively deal hunting, skimming through and cross-comparing promotions from both your favorite cruise lines and travel sites, such as NEA Vacations, which might feature different value-adds and discounting.
-Remember with NEA Vacations, you can also use NEA Travel Dollars in conjunction with special promotions for even greater savings.
+You should also be actively deal hunting, skimming through and cross-comparing promotions from both your favorite cruise lines and travel sites, such as NEA Travel Cruises, which might feature different value-adds and discounting.
+Remember with NEA Travel, you can also use NEA Travel Dollars in conjunction with special promotions for even greater savings.